Awata-jinja Shrine in Kyoto

 Facts & Figures

 Awata-jinja Shrine in Kyoto is well-known for its annual lantern festival in the beginning of October called Awata Taisai.
 The beautiful and quiet shrine marked in the old days the start point of the Tokai-do Road.
 The road connected Kyoto with Edo (Tokyo).
-Best Ryokans in Kyoto Explore Ryokans in Kyoto >
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

 Before travelers started their journey they visited the shrine to pray for a safe trip.
 My insider tip for you: In August (16th) you can see from the shrine grounds the huge Gozan Okuribi bonfires of Funa-gata and Hidari Daimonji.